OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/button.markdown

 It is possible to use icons instead of text in buttons.
 To do this the [`Icon` component](Icon.html) is used.

-To create a button with a star use the following code:
+To create a button with a star inside we can use the following code:

 ```
 <Button><Icon icon='md-star-outline' /></Button>
 ```

-Of course you can combine text and icons as well.
+Of course text and icons can be combined as well.